luisit094/luisit094/about.md

 Cultured and creative, I speak both Spanish and English fluently, so it allows me to bring in more diversity into projects.I am an enthusiastic 3D artist who is always ready for a challenge.
 A team player who has experience working in fast paced enviornments and possess an organized and adaptable workflow.

 Fun facts:

 I'm Left handed
-I'm a car enthusists
+I'm a car enthusist